schndra/schndra/README.md

 ## ✨ about me

-🌱 I’m currently learning Java, Spring Boot and PostgreSQL.
+🌱 I’m currently learning NextJs, Java, Spring Boot and PostgreSQL.

 📚 I'm an enthusiastic reader.